dmitry-ivanov/laravel-console-logger/README.md

 By default, you'll get notification of each level which is higher than NOTICE (see [PSR-3 log levels](http://www.php-fig.org/psr/psr-3/#5-psr-log-loglevel)).
 This means, that you'll get notification about each NOTICE, WARNING, ERROR, CRITICAL, ALERT and EMERGENCY, occurred while execution.

-You can change this behaviour and customize other aspects of notifications.
+You can change this behaviour and customize other aspects of notifications too.
 Subject, "from address" and maybe some others, could be customized by overriding proper methods:

 ```php
 use Monolog\Logger;